Issues are under construction………………

 8.2.
 Process of developing an Early Warning (Sample case of Mongolia) :

-The robust implementation of integrated impact forecasting & multi-hazard early warning is the substantive solution to the Mongolian unstable hazardous weather prediction.
+The robust implementation of integrated impact forecasting & multi-hazard early warning is a substantive solution to Mongolia’s unstable hazardous weather prediction.
 Typically, the IBF system is integrated with an autonomous and ICT-driven automatic multi-hazard warning process.

-Figure 22 : Nowcasting, hourly, daily IBF production process and issuing a multi-hazard early warning :
+Figure 22 : Nowcasting, hourly, daily IBF production process and issuing a multi-hazard early warning ( Source: Z M Sajjadul Islam, Team Leader of IBF & FBF Methodology, tools, guidelines development for UNDP-GCF, Mongolia) :

 8.3 The multi-hazard early warning process: